Rodrigaumm/devpad-backend/README.md

 an _email_ and _password_ properties filled with an existent user's data.
 That request will send back a JSON with the property _token_ containing your JWT valid for 24 hours.

-To verify if a token is still valid, use the _/auth/verify/yourTokenHere_ route.
+To verify if a token is still valid, use the _/auth/verify/yourTokenHere_ route with a **GET** method.

 ---